 - Fordaq - timber trade network

-- Forest Legality Alliance country profile – India
+- Forest Legality Initiative country profile – India

 - ITC (International Trade Centre) calculations based on UN Comtrade statistics

-In India the national (central) and state governments are jointly responsible for the sustainable management of the forest resource.
-In a practical sense, the state forest departments have a double role.
-They act as the custodians of the public forest resource and as the forest authorities, managing the forest resources on the basis of forest management plans that they submit to the central government.
-Often the state authorities also perform a commercial function, becoming involved in production, processing and trade through forest development corporations responsible for production within the public forest estate (Forest Legality).
+In India the national (central) and state governments are jointly responsible for the sustainable management of the forest resources.
+In a practical sense, the state forest departments have a double role: they act as the custodians of the public forest resources and in capacity of forest authorities manage the forest resources on the basis of forest management plans (known as Working Plans).
+Often the state forest departments also perform a commercial function, becoming involved in production, processing and trade through Forest Development Corporations (FDCs) which have been set up for marketing the forest products.

-- State Forest Development Corporation (SFDC): SFDCs are state owned legally registered entities.
-The SFDC harvest the forest areas through a long term MoU with State Forest Department.
+- Forest Development Corporations (FDCs): FDCs are state owned legally registered entities.
+The FDC harvest the forest areas through a long-term MoU with State Forest Department.

 - Individual Tree Owners: Growing trees on farmlands has been an integral part of the traditional agriculture practices in India.
 The farm owners may be growing the trees as block plantations, windbreaks and shelterbelts or as bund/boundary planting.